 This event is free and open to the public; registration

 is not required, but encouraged due to limited seating.
-For questions, please contact firstname.lastname@example.org
+There will be a light reception at 5:30 p.m. in the lobby of McManus Theatre.
+For questions, please contact email@example.com